mrzli/value-transformer/README.md

 #### `toMapBy`

-Converts an iterable to a map, where `keySelector` function to determine the key of each item, and the item itself is the value.
+Converts an iterable to a map, where `keySelector` function is used to determine the key of each item, and the item itself is the value.

 Similar to `groupBy` transformer, but the resulting map will contain only one item per key, not an array of items.